 July 21

-Zero HIV Stigma Day is July 21 and is a joint initiative of NAZExit Disclaimer and IAPAC,Exit Disclaimer in collaboration with the Global HIV Collaborative and Fast-Track Cities Institute.
+Zero HIV Stigma Day is a joint initiative of NAZExit Disclaimer and IAPAC,Exit Disclaimer in collaboration with the Global HIV Collaborative and Fast-Track Cities Institute.
 HIV stigma refers to irrational or negative attitudes, behaviors, and judgments towards people living with or at risk of HIV.

 Watch this short video about HIV stigma: